Student Attendance

 Parents or Guardians may obtain assistance to improve attendance by contacting the school administration, counselor, or nurse.

-The Educational Services Department will function on a consultative and remedial basis in truancy matters.
+The Student Services Department will function on a consultative and remedial basis in truancy matters.
 Families and students seeking help with truancy may be referred to Educational Services after a principal/teacher conference.

 Visitation By Parents and Community Members